Experience

 • recycling of rain and grey water for irrigation purposes

-This commitment to regenerative travel is also seen throughout the hotel operations on a day-to-day basis through a long list of small but important actions to reduce waste to a minimum and in particular there is virtually no plastic in the hotel:
+This commitment to regenerative travel is also seen throughout the hotel operations on a day-to-day basis through a long list of small but important actions to reduce waste to a minimum and maintain a zero plastics policy:

-• we produce our own water in our water treatment plant and offer our water to guests in our branded reusable glass bottles on a complimentary basis to avoid plastic bottles.
+• We produce our own water at our water treatment plant and package it in our branded reusable glass bottles instead of plastic bottles

-• Our amenity boxes are made from recycled corrugated cardboard paper and using wood instead of plastic for hard items (toothbrushes, combs).
+• Our amenity boxes are made from recycled corrugated cardboard paper and using wood instead for hard items (toothbrushes, combs)

-• We offer refillable dispensers and clay bottles for toiletry products to avoid single use and plastic containers.
+• We offer refillable dispensers and clay bottles for toiletry products to avoid single use plastic containers

-• We use recycled elephant dung paper for our menus, guestbook, stationery.
+• We use recycled paper for our menus, guestbook, stationery

-We strive to offer the best local discovery experience to guests at our restaurant while also try to reduce waste and emissions and support local communities:
+We strive to offer the best local discovery experience to guests at our restaurant while trying to reduce waste and emissions, as well as support local communities:

 • We reduce the use of imported ingredients to the minimum possible to offer the best comprehensive local experience to our guests and reduce emissions from transportation.
-We even substituted imported cheese by delicious cheese from a newly established producer in the Sri Lankan highlands.
+We even substituted imported cheese with cheese produced on a local farm in the Sri Lankan highlands

-• We recycle our food waste to produce compost used as natural fertilizer for our gardening.
+• We recycle our food waste to produce compost used as natural fertilizer for gardening

 • We grow vegetables, fruits, mushrooms, spices and herbs in our own organic garden in addition to our plant nursery

-• Most of our coconuts come from our own coconut trees as Karpaha Sands is located on an old coconut plantation.
+• Most of our coconuts come from our own trees as Karpaha Sands is located on an old coconut plantation

 Community Development